k1m0ch1/big-brother-test/pinjol/non-ojk/bunga-dahlia/latest.md

 4. Camera (android.permission.CAMERA, android.permission.CAMERA.AUTOFOCUS)
 5. Process (android.permission.FOREGROUND_SERVICE)

+   > tl;dr the application show at the status bar notification

 6. external storage(android.permission.MOUNT_UNMOUNT_FILESYSTEMS, android.permission.READ_EXTERNAL_STORAGE, android.permission.WRITE_EXTERNAL_STORAGE)

    > used by application to check if the removable storage is available, if available then mount and read

 7. Contact (android.permission.READ_CONTACTS)
-   > read all of your contact on phone
+   > tl;dr real all of your contact on phone, may read all of your SMS too

    ![](img/read-all-contact.png)